jnyaanga/joynyaanga/content/post/2021-09-16-scanpy/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-15-7.png" width="672" />

 ## Dimensional Reduction: UMAP
-Alternatively, I can visualize the data using a non-linear dimentional reduction technique.
+Alternatively, I can visualize the data using a non-linear dimensional reduction technique.
 In this step I compute the neighborhood graph using the PCA representation of the data.
 I then embed the graph in two dimensions using UMAP.
 If preferred, a tSNE representation can also be generated using `scanpy`

 ```python